Bitcoin ETFs: What They Are and How to Invest (in 2021)

-There has been a lot of talk about publicly traded bitcoin ETFs potentially being back on the table since the launch of regulated bitcoin futures contracts on the CME and CBOE.
-Even so, in 2018 and 2019, we did not see a single bitcoin ETF receive approval from the U.S. Securities Exchange Commission.
+The discussion of publicly traded bitcoin ETFs has been on and off the burner for the fast few years.
+Even since the launch of regulated bitcoin futures contracts on the CME and CBOE in 2018 and 2019, not a single bitcoin ETF has been approved in the United States.

 What Is a Bitcoin ETF?